SmartLabNuclear/RADIANT_LLM/README.md

 This repo also includes `visual-parser`, a standalone PDF ingestion tool that accelerates document processing by generating JSONL knowledge bases (text chunks + figure descriptions + metadata) from curated PDFs.
 You can run `visual-parser` first to build a high-fidelity, multi-modal KB, then run RADIANT-LLM Visual-RAG for QA over that KB.

-See [`codebase/Visual-Parser/README.md`](codebase/Visual-Parser/README.md) for CLI/Docker usage and model configuration options.
+The standalone `visual-parser` package is included in this repository and is covered by the same Apache License 2.0 used across the codebase.
+See [`Visual-Parser`](Visual-Parser/README.md) for package-specific usage details.

 ---